-This topic describes how to add resources to instances in scenarios where the traffic surges, such as 618 and Double 11.
+This topic describes how to configure an elastic scaling policy for an ApsaraDB for MyBase instance to handle traffic spikes in scenarios such as the 618 promotion and Double 11.

-Double 11 is an online shopping festival in China, during which an exploding number of users access your database instances.
-The elastic scaling feature of ApsaraDB for MyBase helps you avoid network congestion during peak hours.
-The elastic scaling feature allows you to upgrade instance specifications to improve performance for a short period of time.
-The instance specifications include memory and CPU.
-After the specified period of time ends, ApsaraDB for MyBase automatically restores the instance specifications to the status before the upgrade.
+Double 11 is an online shopping festival in China.
+During Double 11, the number of access requests to your database instances significantly increase within a short period of time.
+In this case, the elastic scaling feature of ApsaraDB for MyBase can help you handle traffic spikes during peak hours.
+The elastic scaling feature temporarily upgrades the memory and CPU specifications of your instance to improve the instance performance.
+After the specified period of time ends, ApsaraDB for MyBase automatically restores the instance to the specifications before the upgrade.

-Assume that an online store has 100,000 visits per day on average, and a 2-core 16 GB instance can ensure stable operations of the website.
-However, historical statistics show that the number of visits during Double 11 may reach one million.
-To handle the peak-hour traffic, you can temporarily upgrade the instance to an 8-core 64 GB instance.
+For example, an e-commerce platform receives 100,000 visits per day on average.
+In this case, an instance with the specification of 2 cores and 16 GB memory can ensure stable operations.
+However, statistics show that the number of visits to the platform during Double 11 can reach one million.
+To handle the peak traffic, you can configure an elastic scaling policy to temporarily upgrade the instance to the specification of 8 cores and 64 GB memory.

 - Log on to the ApsaraDB for MyBase console.

-- In the Adjust instance resources dialog box, set the following parameters.
+- In the Elastic Configuration panel, configure the following parameters.

-Parameter Description Instance Information The basic information about the instance, which includes the following items:
+Parameter Description Instance Information The basic information about the instance.
+You can view the following information:

 - Instance ID